gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Other than after a spontaneous request to the Group Manager as described in {{sec-leave-req}}, a node may be forcibly removed from the OSCORE group, e.g. due to expired or revoked authorization.

+If any of the two conditions below holds, the Group Manager MUST inform the leaving node of its eviction as follows.
+If both conditions hold, the Group Manager MUST inform the leaving node only once, using either of the corresponding methods.

-If, upon joining the group (see {{ssec-join-req-sending}}), the leaving node specified a URI in the 'control_uri' parameter defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, the Group Manager MUST inform the leaving node of its eviction, by sending a DELETE request targeting the URI specified in the 'control_uri' parameter (OPT9).
+* If, upon joining the group (see {{ssec-join-req-sending}}), the leaving node specified a URI in the 'control_uri' parameter defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, the Group Manager sends a DELETE request targeting the URI specified in the 'control_uri' parameter (OPT9).

+* If the leaving node has been observing the associated resource at ace-group/GROUPNAME/nodes/NODENAME, the Group Manager sends an unsolicited 4.04 (Not Found) response to the leaving node, as specified in 4.1.6.2 of {{I-D.ietf-ace-key-groupcomm}}.

 If the leaving node has not exclusively the role of monitor, the Group Manager performs the following actions.